A Simple Model for Quantum Gravity I: the one-dimensional case: Conclusions

 \section{Conclusions}

-A path integral, as in Eq.~(\ref{Z}), is a ``sum over paths'', that in the case of quantum gravity means an integration in the space of all possible metrics, $g$.
-In a 1D lattice, with edge lengths $l_n$ for $n=1,\ldots,N$, since $g$ has only one component, $g=(g_{11})$, we can choose $g_{11}(l_n)$ to be the same as the length squared, that is, $g_{11}(l_n)=l_n^2$.
+A path integral, as in Eqs.~(\ref{open}) or (\ref{Z}), is a ``sum over paths'', that in the case of quantum gravity means an integration in the space of all possible metrics $g$.
+In a 1D lattice, with edge lengths $l_n$, since $g$ has only one component, $g=(g_{11})$, we can choose $g_{11}(l_n)$ to be the same as the length squared, thus, $g_{11}(l_n)=l_n^2$.
 Therefore, it is natural to consider integrals of $l_n$.
+But what integration measure is the right one?

-As far as we know, there is no general consensus about the measure, $Dg=dl_nf(l_n)$, where $f(l_n)$ is a function of only $l_n$ for a local measure\footnote{For a non-local measure, $f$ is usually choose as a function of the first neighbors.
+As far as we know, there is no general consensus about the measure, $Dg=\prod_ndl_nf(l_n)$, where $f(l_n)$ is a function of only $l_n$ for a local measure\footnote{For a non-local measure, $f$ is usually choose as a function of the first neighbors.
 In 1D, this is $f(l_{n-1},l_n,l_{n+1})$.}.
-For example, in Regge calculus \cite{Hamber} they choose $f(l_n)=l_n^{\sigma+1}$ for some number $\sigma$.
-Besides the ambiguity in the value of $\sigma$, there are some difficulties such as the triangle inequalities, ultraviolet cutoff, etc.
+For example, in Regge calculus \cite{Hamber} they choose $f(l_n)=2l_n^{\sigma+1}$ for some number $\sigma$.
+Besides the ambiguity in the value of $\sigma$, there are more difficulties with Regge calculus such as the problem with inequalities, ambiguity in the value of the short distance cutoff $\epsilon$, numerical precision, etc.

-The main idea of our simple model is to work with the angles, $\phi_n$, and set the unique Haar measure for U(1), which is a compact group.
-The open polygon was very easy to calculate, Eq.~(\ref{Zo}).
-But in the little more realistic example of the closed line, Eq.~(\ref{Zc}), there was some problems.
+The main idea of our simple model is to work with the angles, $\phi_n$, and set the unique normalized Haar measure $\prod_n d\phi_n/2\pi$ for U(1), which is a compact group.
+The open curve was easy to calculate, see Eq.~(\ref{open}).
+But in the little more realistic example of the closed curve, Eq.~(\ref{Z}), there were some problems.